-And you still use a "selfie" for your email, LinkedIn, Facebook, and other social media profiles?
-Camera phone raised at arm's length, bad light, distracting background.
+Do you still use a "selfie" for your email, LinkedIn, Facebook, and other social media profiles?
+Camera phone raised at arm's length, bad light, distracting background?

 Or maybe a photo from your wedding (or your friend's, since you were dressed up)?

 The front seat of the car is a also popular studio.

 I'm not being critical; I'm here to help.
 Really.

 If you think of yourself as a brand, and your photo represents the first thing people see, would you buy from you?
 Is that picture helping people get to know, like, and trust you?